06.03.2026

 I've used both tools.
 Fireflies excels at full video recording and creating shareable soundbites.
 It's perfect if you need to see what happened in meetings, not just read about it.
 Fireflies also offers in-app editing tools to fix transcript mistakes quickly.

 Jamie provides a more private experience without bots joining your meetings.
-It works offline and on any platform.
-Jamie's Executive Assistant Sidebar helps during meetings, and you can choose between three different AI models.
-Go with Jamie if privacy and flexibility matter more to you.
+It works across macOS, Windows, and iOS, and you can use Ask AI to search your meeting history and draft follow-ups.
+If privacy and flexibility matter more to you, Jamie could be worth a look.

 Source: G2